Skip to main content

 app.post('/webhooks/orbit', (req, res) => {

-const signature = req.headers['x-devotel-signature']
+const header = req.headers['x-devotel-signature']

 const isValid = verifyWebhookSignature(